-Alan Paul is a director of theater and opera.
-He splits his time between New York and Washington, DC.

-Alan Paul is a director of theater and opera.
 He is currently the Associate Artistic Director of The Shakespeare Theatre Company in Washington, DC (Recipient of the 2012 Regional Theater Tony Award).
 Alan is also the recipient of the 2014 Helen Hayes Award for Best Director of a Musical for his production of A Funny Thing Happened On The Way To The Forum.

 In 2013, Alan was the only American finalist for the European Opera Directing Prize in Vienna, Austria.
-Last year he directed the world premiere of Penny for The Washington National Opera at the Kennedy Center.
+Opera highlights include The Pirates of Penzance (Palm Beach Opera, starring Stephanie Blythe), Man of La Mancha (Portland Opera), and Penny (Washington National Opera at the Kennedy Center).
 Other opera credits include Photo-Op, Before Breakfast, The Filthy Habit, Bastianello, and Lucrezia at Urban Arias; Dido and Aeneas and El Amor Brujo for The In Series; and Butterfly / Saigon at Strathmore Concert Hall.

-D.C. theater highlights include I Am My Own Wife (Signature Theatre), Silence!
-The Musical (Studio Theatre, 2nd Stage), The Rocky Horror Show (Studio Theatre 2ndStage), Fully Committed (MetroStage), and Fire and Air (Kennedy Center, with Bowen McCauley Dance).
+D.C. theater highlights include The Pajama Game (Arena Stage), I Am My Own Wife (Signature Theatre), Silence!
+The Musical (Studio Theatre, Helen Hayes Nominee for Best Director), The Rocky Horror Show (Studio Theatre), Fully Committed (MetroStage), and Fire and Air (Kennedy Center, with Bowen McCauley Dance).
 Alan has directed many readings and workshops at STC as well as Woolly Mammoth, Arena Stage, The Phillips Collection, The National Academy of Sciences, and Georgetown University.

 Alan graduated from Northwestern University in 2006.